Israel and Hamas will resume negotiations on Monday, as the military continues to bombard Gaza.

 The third point is who will govern Gaza after Hamas.
 The Islamists have been saying for months that they agree to hand over the administration to an independent Palestinian body "in national coordination and with Arab and Islamic support."
 According to Trump's plan, the administration of Gaza during the transition period will be entrusted to a "Palestinian committee" supervised by an international body, called a peace board, chaired by Trump himself and former British Prime Minister Tony Blair.
 That is, by Israel's main international ally today and a representative of its original ally, in 1948.
 This would then be followed by a reform of the Palestinian Authority, a deeply corrupt and undemocratic body that would assume its control.

 The final sticking point is who will assume military control of Gaza.
-Trump's plan calls for the Israeli military to gradually transfer the territory it occupies in Gaza (not the areas still under Hamas control) to an International Stabilization Force, the composition of which is unclear.
+Trump's plan calls for the Israeli military to gradually transfer the territory it occupies in Gaza (not the areas still under Hamas control) to an International Stabilization Force, the composition of which is currently unclear.

 stats